kaimeraq/CardByteConverter/README.md

 Note that this depends on libiconv which I've linked as a submodule, for this code to work you will need to link `libiconv*.dll` and include `iconv.h` which I purposely left out of my repo.

-I've tested it with cc on Windows 11 with the command:
+I've tested it with cc on Windows 11 with the command: (Note that you need to place the iconv header and dll in the same folder as encode.c for this to work)

 `cc encode.c -o encode -L. -liconvD`

-All my code provided "AS IS" and is subject to the MIT license.
+All my code provided "AS IS" and is subject to the MIT license.<br>
 `libiconv` is linked under [LGPL3.0][1].

 [1]: https://www.gnu.org/licenses/lgpl.html